Amber Lancaster: Personal life

 On October 7, 2017, Lancaster married businessman A.J.
 Allodi in Palm Springs, California.

-In April 2019, Lancaster announced she and Allodi were expecting their first child in October 2019.
-Lancaster developed preeclampsia during her pregnancy, which resulted in their son, Russ, being born two months early on August 3, 2019.
+In April 2019, Lancaster announced that the couple were expecting their first child in October 2019.
+However, Lancaster developed pre-eclampsia during her pregnancy, which resulted in their son, Russ, being born two months early on August 3, 2019.
 In late-August Lancaster revealed she underwent a partial hysterectomy, the removal of her uterus, as a result of complications during the birth.

-In September 2020, Lancaster announced her separation from Allodi.
+Subsequently, in September 2020, Lancaster announced her separation from Allodi.

-In November 2021, Amber launched a clothing line with VICI Collection.
+In November 2021, Lancaster launched a clothing line with VICI Collection.